Download a copy of this document by clicking <JRGC Range Safety Rules 12-28-2021>

 2.9 At no time may a loaded firearm be left unattended on the firing line.

-2.10 Never fire from in front of the firing line.
+2.10 Never fire from the front of the firing line.
 No firearms are to be carried downrange.

 2.11 Uncontrolled fire is strictly forbidden on any of JRGC’s ranges.
 Uncontrolled fire is defined as the rapid and uncontrolled expenditure of rounds without aiming the firearm.